 To utilize jump cut properly in your content, you should understand the concept of jump cut at the get-go.
 I believe you have already figured it out by checking the context above.
 Plus, you should have a smart video cutter to help you out.

-VideoProc is an intuitive and nifty video cutter running on both Windows and macOS.
-With the help of VideoProc, you can jump cut your video in a few clicks, which takes you only a little train to master.
+And VideoProc Vlogger is exactly what you need.
+It is a free, intuitive and nifty video editor running on both Windows and macOS.
+With the help of VideoProc Vlogger, you can jump cut your video in a few clicks, which takes you only a little train to master.

-VideoProc - A Simple Video Cutter to Jump Cut your Video
+VideoProc Vlogger - A Free and Powerful Video Editor to Jump Cut your Video Easily

 - It contains the ability to cut, trim, split videos.
-Plus, you can montage your projects and export them at one take.
+Plus, you can make a montage of your projects and export them at one take.

-- Support level-3 hardware encoding powered by Intel, AMD, and NVIDIA.
+- Supports level-3 hardware encoding powered by Intel, AMD, and NVIDIA.

 - It recognizes over 370 input formats and supports more than 420 output formats.
 You don't have to worry about its profile library.

-- It has bonus features like adding filters, subtitles, watermarks, ripping YouTube videos, recording PC/iPhone screen, and much more.
+- It has bonus features like adding filters, subtitles, watermarks, transitions, audio adjusting, and many more.

 Move the slider to adjust the start point and end point, then click the Cut button in orange to have a clip trimmed.
 More so, you can click on the Edit button to fine tune the start point and end point of a clip.

-When you have a few clips selected, click Done at the lower right corner.
+When you have a few clips selected, click Done in the lower right corner.
 And the clips will be merged into one.
 And that results in a jump cut effect.